-Photo from Wikimedia, Creative Commons, by Anneli Salo
+Photo from Wikimedia, Creative Commons, by Anneli Salo.
+No edits made.

 Another name not to be missed when discussing comedy in Iceland is Hugleikur Dagsson.
 Hugleikur was originally a cartoonist.
 His crude stick figure cartoons, which are often a darkly satirical look at life, are to Icelandic comedy, what Halldór Laxness’ novels are to Icelandic literature.